stefrie/reading-notes/102class3.md

-git
-- Allows us to collaborate
+git: version control, allows us to collaborate on code simultaneously
-- Version control

-GitHub
-- Online code storage
+GitHub: online code storage for all versions
-- Allows us to reference all versions

 **git + GitHub = awesome**
 - All teammates can work on the same files at the same time and not affect each other